Kerbalism/Kerbalism/CONTRIBUTING.md

   - Clean out the `GameData` folder of your KSP install, only the ´Squad` folder should remain.
   - Extract the `Kerbalism-<version>.zip` that was created during the Release build into your GameData folder
   - Launch KSP in the non-Developer mode and verify the functionality.
 Check the `output_log.txt` for errors.
-  - Create a Tag with Git, push all commits and the tag to GitLab.
+  - Create a Tag with Git, push all commits and the tag to GitHub.
-  - On GitLab, draft a new release selecting the newly created tag
+  - On GitHub, draft a new release selecting the newly created tag
-  - Upload the `Kerbalism-<version>.zip` file to GitLab, paste the changelog there
+  - Upload the `Kerbalism-<version>.zip` file to GitHub, paste the changelog there
   - On SpaceDock, draft a new release and upload the `Kerbalism-<version>.zip`.
-  - On the KSP forums, create a new post with the changelog and links to both GitLab and SpaceDock.
+  - On the KSP forums, create a new post with the changelog and links to both GitHub and SpaceDock.
   - On http://ksp-avc.cybutek.net, update the version and compatibility numbers according to the AVC version file

 ### Versioning